 My acrylic paintings, mixed media collages, installations and reconstructions are a continuous cycle of reflection on man, his engagement with other human beings and his relationship with his environment.

-I incorporate discarded materials and objects as metaphor for the marginalized, racialized, oppressed peoples and cultures that I seek to resurrect from destruction and near invisibility to re-engage now as art.
+I incorporate non-traditional, discarded materials and objects as metaphor for the marginalised, racialized, oppressed peoples and cultures that I seek to resurrect from destruction and near invisibility to re-engage now as art.
+I embrace the AfriCOBRA aesthetic to “empower” people, see their innate value and to always portray them in a positive light.

 The re-use of the cast away and my other recycling efforts are attempts to tread lightly, thereby reducing my carbon footprint on the planet and also to create beauty from what some might regard as waste.